vippsas/vipps-ecom-api/vipps-ecom-api.md

 The Express checkout (*Vipps Hurtigkasse*) is a solution for letting the user automatically share the address information with merchant and choose a shipping option.

+Try it out on the [Express checkout demo page](https://demo.vipps.no/vipps-express).

 Express checkout is designed for shipping products, with a delivery address and a shipping method.